daniel-acuna/ist718_notes/markdown/CourseIntro.md

 According to a study given by Andrew Ng and Michael I. Jordon, when the dataset is small, a simpler model has smaller error rate than a more complicated model.
 But when the size of a dataset gets bigger, the error rate of the more complicated model is smaller than the simpler model.

-Big data means data with large volume, fast velocity and complex data variety(“three V” for big data).
+Big data means data with large volume, fast velocity and complex data variety (“three V” for big data).

-Since big data are usually too big to store on a single system, too fast to be pocessed by a single computer and too complex for traditional processing techniques, big data are usually stored and processed on a distributed system.
+Since big data are usually too big to store on a single system, too fast to be processed by a single computer and too complex for traditional processing techniques, big data are usually stored and processed on a distributed system.

 ## 4 Example for big data applications